Carrigafoyle Castle Things to Know: These Ruins Speak Volumes on the History of the Emerald Isle!

 • You can still visit the castle, but the limestone structure is in ruins.
 Nonetheless, it's a beautiful site and a spot with plenty of fascinating history to tell.

-• You can find much more information on lovely Carrigafoyle Castle here.
+• You can find many more Carrigafoyle Castle things to know right here.

 Want More Irish Castles?